hgoodman/asa-console/README.md

 Caveats
 =======

-Most people would be better off using [Cisco's official REST API](http://www.cisco.com/c/en/us/td/docs/security/asa/api/qsg-asa-api.html) plugin for the ASA platform.
-This gem does not use the supported API.
-It was developed as an academic pursuit and may not be suitable for your environment.
-It is distributed under the [MIT License](LICENSE.md), which is to say that it comes with no warranty of any kind.

-That being said, you might find it useful if you are working with older hardware or if you have other special requirements.
+This gem provides an alternative to installing [Cisco's official REST API](http://www.cisco.com/c/en/us/td/docs/security/asa/api/qsg-asa-api.html) plugin for the ASA platform.
+You may find it particularly useful if you are working with older hardware or software versions.
 The official REST API plugin is only supported on 5500-X, ASAv and newer platforms.

 For the time being, direct SSH is the only transport method implemented by this gem although it could easily be extended to support alternatives like using a serial console or a jump box.